 Information requested from suppliers includes responding to the CDP Supply Chain Water Security Questionnaire, which contains a mixture of quantitative and qualitative disclosure on water risk.
 This information is used in Supplier Scorecards, which include a mixture of other topics.
 These scorecards are reviewed on an ongoing basis with J&J category leads to drive performance.
 Success is measured by increasing the number of suppliers who report to the CDP Supply Chain Water Security Questionnaire and enrol in the SPP program.
-For example, in 2019, we achieved the highest number of suppliers responding (112) and an 84% participation rate.
+For example, in 2020, we achieved the highest number of suppliers responding (121) with a 79% participation rate.